MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-subreports-troubleshoot.md

 ### Message

 "The subreport 'Subreport1' could not be found at the specified location 'CustomerDetails'.
-Please verify that the subreport has been published and that the name is correct."
+Verify that the subreport has been published and that the name is correct."

 ### Possible reasons